Skip to main content

 Molecular tests (PCR tests)

+Molecular tests look for viral genetic material.
+These are considered the best available tests for detecting active infection.
 But they’re not perfect.
 For one, they don’t give immediate results.
 You also shouldn’t use a PCR test if you’ve tested positive for COVID-19 in the past 90 days.
 Molecular tests pick up very small amounts of viral DNA, so it could remain positive for some time if you’ve had a recent infection.

+Otherwise, the risk of a false-positive result is very low.
+In other words, if your PCR test is positive, you have COVID infection.
 But, since virus levels are very low on the first day of infection, these tests may not detect the virus.
 This is called a false negative result.
 In fact, some data estimates that 100% of molecular tests will be falsely negative on the first day of infection.

 As the infection advances and the virus makes copies of itself, there’s more viral DNA for the COVID test to detect.
 So, by day 5 of infection, the chance of a false negative result goes down to 40%.
 By day 8, that number goes down to 20%.
 The test becomes better at avoiding false negatives as the infection advances.

-Antigen (rapid) tests
+Antigen tests (rapid tests)

+Antigen tests test for specific surface proteins on the virus that causes COVID.
+You should use a rapid test if you have symptoms of COVID.
 Rapid COVID antigen tests are convenient, quick, and affordable.
 You can pick up these test kits without a prescription at your local pharmacy.
 They deliver results in about 15 minutes.
 These tests have become the dominant COVID tests because of their convenience.
 They’re not perfect, but they’re easy to use.
 Plus, they provide immediate results wherever you are.

+Most rapid antigen tests have very high specificity (very few false positive results).
+In other words, like with PCR tests, if you get a positive result on a rapid test, then you have COVID infection.
 On the other hand, antigen tests are less sensitive than PCR tests.
 That means they have a higher risk of false negative results.
 This is because COVID antigen tests aren’t as good at detecting low levels of the virus.
 So, a single negative result on a rapid test isn’t very reliable — especially during the first few days of an infection.

 Is the optimal testing window the same for PCR, antigen, and COVID antibody tests?